Author: Linda Granfield

 - "For the Heroes Who Have Fallen," The Ottawa Journal, March 19, 1900, p.
 7.

-- My thanks to Ms. loy Heft, a volunteer archivist at Lisgar Collegiate Institute, for sharing information about Muriel's studies.
+- My thanks to Ms. Joy Heft, a volunteer archivist at Lisgar Collegiate Institute, for sharing information about Muriel's studies.

 - Many thanks to Ross McKenzie, former curator of the Royal Military College Museum, who shared this information in 2008.

-- "Officer Is Permitted to Resign from McGill University Contingent' The Ottawa journal, June It, 1914, p.
+- "Officer Is Permitted to Resign from McGill University Contingent," The Ottawa Journal, June 11, 1914, p.
 2.

 - Advertisement, The Ottawa Journal, August 14, 1914, p.
 11.